 The water heater is probably the most underestimated machine in your home.
-Seriously – without a water heater, you wouldn’t have any of the following:
+Seriously – without your water heater, you don’t have any of the following:

 - Toasty baths